How Long Does Toenail Fungus Treatment Really Take? Your Complete Timeline to Clear Nails

 • This makes future treatments less effective and prolongs recovery.

-• Especially with oral antifungals, stopping early can put your liver and overall health at risk if mismanaged.
+• Especially with oral antifungals, stopping early can be problematic.

 • Regular follow-ups ensure treatment efficacy and monitor side effects.